A robust and composable device-independent protocol for oblivious transfer using (fully) untrusted quantum devices in the bounded storage model: Introduction

-Ref.~\cite{Broadbent} presents a DI protocol for OT under the IID assumption based on the hardness of solving the {\em Learning With Errors} (LWE) problem~\cite{Regev_LWE}.
+\cite{Broadbent} presents a DI protocol for OT under the IID assumption on devices based on the hardness of solving the {\em Learning With Errors} (LWE) problem~\cite{Regev_LWE}.
 They allow some leakage between the devices during the protocol.
 However, this protocol is not shown to be composable.
-Some prior works have proposed frameworks for building composable quantum protocols~{\cite{unruh, Unruh_1, Unruh_2, Müller-Quade_2009, Wehner_composibile, kundu_tan}}.
-For e.g.~\cite{kundu_tan} presents a composable protocol for the task of {\em DI certified deletion}.
-Ref. \cite{Unruh_1, Unruh_2} provide composable protocol for OT, however their protocol is not DI.

-Table~\ref{table:main} presents a comparison of our result to similar results in prior works on different parameters.